|NJDEP PFAS INFORMATION

 Joe joins our growing contingent of seven LSRPs and environmental professionals meeting our clients’ needs in the Mid-Atlantic region.

 • May 2015: We are proud to announce that Peak employees Kassidy Klink and Eric Hoffman are now New Jersey Licensed Site Remediation Professionals (LSRP).
-Mr. Klink and Mr. Hoffman both passed the March 2015 LSRP exam, and they join the six other LSRPs employed at Peak Environmental LLC.
+Mr. Klink and Mr. Hoffman both passed the March 2015 LSRP exam, and they join the six other LSRPs employed at Peak Environmental, A Nova Group GBC company.
 Mr. Klink, a Professional Geologist, is a Project Manager with over 8 years of professional experience.
 Mr. Hoffman is a Senior Project Manager with over 10 years of professional experience.

 • May 2015: This Technical Guidance provides tools and strategies to aid the investigator in developing lines of evidence to support the determination that one or more contaminants are migrating onto a site from an off-site property.
 It describes the regulatory requirements outlined in N.J.A.C.
 7:26E-3.9 for investigating and documenting the presence of an off-site source of contamination, and presents the administrative approach for notifying the Department and issuing a Remedial Action Outcome (RAO) to address the contamination.